Can You Get Coronavirus From Your Mail?

 Another risk is your delivery person.
 If they're carrying COVID-19, you could potentially pick it up from them, says Dr. Shah.
 "If they have the virus, and there are droplets transmitted to the package, it is theoretically possible to get the virus since it can live on surfaces for up to nine days," he explains.
 It's a similar issue to the one people are facing with ordering in meals, and why many food delivery services are changing their policies.

-At least one United States Postal Service worker in Seattle has tested positive for coronavirus, reports the Washington Examiner.
+In the U.S., at least one United States Postal Service worker from Seattle has tested positive for coronavirus, reports the Washington Examiner.
 According to the Federal News Network, late last week the USPS released a memo outlining their coronavirus policy, which including a section urging employees to stay home if they feel sick.

 If you're paranoid about contracting COVID-19 via your online shopping addiction, there are precautions you can take to minimize your risk even more, says Dr. Shah.
 Disinfect the parcel with an alcohol-based wipe before handling it, minimize your contact with the packaging, and wash your hands thoroughly with soap and water (or with hand sanitizer) after opening and discarding the boxes.